CVidalG/Index-of-Armenian-Manuscripts/README.md

 ## How to contribute

 You have identified a typo or a mistake in the index, or want to add a new resource?
-Please open a new issue and follow the index structure.
+Please open a new issue and follow the index structure..